Danny Acosta (baseball): Head coaching career

 On May 28, 2020, Acosta was named head coach of the Iowa Lakes Lakers baseball team.

 In 2021, Acosta completed his first season as head coach at Iowa Lakes, guiding the Lakers to a 3–41 conference record and a 6–52 overall record.
 The team finished the season with a run differential of -290.

 In 2022, Acosta boosted the team from their winning percentage of.103% in 2021, posting a conference record of 6–27, and an overall record of 12–37 (.245%).
 The run differential also improved by 26 runs from 2021 to a -264.

 During the 2023 season, Iowa Lakes posted a conference record of 1–32, with an overall record of 4–44.
 The end-of-the-year run differential was -366, giving them an average margin of victory of -7.63 runs.
 Following the season, Acosta would land a Division I head coaching position at the University of Maryland Eastern Shore.

 In his first season as head coach at the University of Maryland Eastern Shore, Acosta faced continued challenges, as the team finished with an 0–48 record.
 The Hawks posted a conference record of 0–30 and finished last in the Northeast Conference.
 The team had a run differential of -365 during the 2024 season.

 In his second season at UMES, Acosta collected his first Division-1 managerial win after the Hawks defeated Towson University 14-7.
 The win snapped a 55 game losing-streak for the Hawks that dated back to the 2023 NEC Tournament.
 The Hawks would finish the 2025 season with a 7-41 record, and a 6-24 conference record.
+While 2026 saw a slight improvement to the team's final record, finishing 9-39 overall with an 8-25 conference record, the Hawks still struggled mightily finishing last in the nation of 308 eligible teams in D1Baseball.com's RPI rankings.